quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ### Data frames

 A data frame combines multiple vectors to construct a dataset.
-Vectors for a data frame must have the same lengths but can be different types. `nrow()` and `ncol()` show the number of records and variables in a data frame.
+Vectors can only be combined into a data frame if they have the same length.
+However, they can be different types. `nrow()` and `ncol()` show the number of rows (observations) and variables in a data frame.

 ```r